 See Brides for more.

-This weekend I returned from a speaking engagement in Hutchinson, Ks hosted by Grace Bible Church (GBC).
+These beautiful flowers were delivered after I returned from a speaking engagement in Hutchinson, Ks hosted by Grace Bible Church (GBC).
 It was one of the most elaborate, beautiful events I have ever attended.
 The decorations were over-the-top lovely.
 I had the privilege of sitting with my granddaughter Kaci Weins.
 The men of the church served over 300 ladies.

 GBC’s hospitality was demonstrated from the moment we (my husband and I) arrived in town.
 On the bed pillows in the hotel was a red metal box for each of us housing all types of goodies for snacks and reading material, and even my favorite candy and a ball hat for him.